SYMMKA/sih2020/app/README.md

 ## Usage

-The app can be used by any and all issuers of the library.
-It is an interface that eases interaction with the library for all users who are sanctioned to use the library.
+This app is specially designed for the end users through which they can

+   - Check the books available in the library without being physically present in the library.
+   - Reserve a book in advance and get it issued later within the given time frame, by visiting the library.
+   - Get important information regarding the book details by simply scanning the QR code through the app.
+   - Pay penalty/fine using the UPI feature.
+   - Get the library updated timings through the timetable.
+   - Connect to other Users and Librarians directly through the Open Chat feature.
+   - Read and download the E-Books provided by the library.
+   - Get notified via emails for every transaction with the library.
+   - Check out the leaderboard and increase the overall urge to read more.

 For detailed directions and help on how to use the website, refer [APP USAGE](https://github.com/SYMMKA/sih2020/blob/master/app/APP%20USAGE.md) document.